 On the opposite end of the scale stand, of course, the villains - they come in different shapes and sizes but at the forefront are the soldiers from the Taz'aran Empire.
 Needless to say they are not happy that a part of the galaxy where they were free to do as they please is suddenly occupied by filthy aliens who have the audacity to refuse being enslaved and killed.
 Now, I've seen some people say the villains are disappointing or not smart enough.
 And therein lies the simple brilliance - space is big, yes it sounds funny but it is none the less true, there is place for all types of people.
 Just the way support or secondary characters are a thing, why should the same not be valid for the villains?
 I would say - patience, Rome was not build in a day.
 Just as the heroes begin their journey from the first book, so do the villains, it is only fair after all.
 Being three books deep into the series, I fondly revisit this book as my favourite scumbag starts his journey to greatness here.

 What I immensely enjoyed was the sense of scale that very few fictional worlds manage to pull off. @Aragmar fully realizes that space is actually big.
-It might sound funny but it is something hard to present to a reader and the only other time I've seen it successfully implemented is in the Warhammer 40k universe.
+It is something hard to present to a reader and the only other time I've seen it successfully implemented is in the Warhammer 40k universe.
 From a close firefight on an abandon station to the daring boarding of pirate spaceship, to giant mechs fighting to help secure an entire planet - the action flows on many levels.

 Through the fights and character introductions, typical for the beginning of a grand space opera, Shtarshatter shows another side - that of a hard science fiction novel.
 I believe that the "why" is key to any science fiction work.
 How does the universe and technology work and why they work that way - the different types of weapons, ships and mechs, how they are constructed, their strong and weak sides.
 The book does this masterfully as the answers to such questions slowly unfold but the exposition is well implemented so it does not overstay its welcome.